jorgenkraghjakobsen/merus_bt/README.md

 The amplifier changes modes of operation, swiching frequency and modulation mode based on the input level to keep high effeicency over a large dynamic range.

-###System hookup
+### System hookup
 ```
 Power supply : 20V powertool battery
-ESP32 module : TTgo T7-v1.4 Wrower based module in small form factor - has PSRAM for audio buffers that is need when WIFI
+ESP32 module : TTgo T7-v1.4 Wrower based module in small form factor - has PSRAM for audio buffers
-               audio streaming will be needed
+               that is need when WIFI audio streaming is used
 MA12070P     : Small from factor 2 x 80W, PVDD 15-25Volt 2xBTL or PBTL mode
 ```

-###The amplifier module only needs the following control signals:
+### The amplifier module only needs the following control signals:
 ```
 I2S for audio interface :
   I2S_BCK and MCLK : Bit clock 2.784 MHz for 32bits 44.1KHz sample